wemixarchive/go-wbft/README.md

 - After stabilization stage, validator selection follows below rules
   - `minimum stakers <= number of stakers <= target validators`: every stakers become validators.
   - `number of stakers > target validators`:
-    - (in v4.0) top `target validators` stakers are selected as validators based on their staking amount.
+    - (as-is) top `target validators` stakers are selected as validators based on their staking amount.
-    - (in v4.5) validators are selected using randao, considering staking amount and diligence.
+    - (to-be) validators are selected using randao, considering staking amount and diligence.
   - `number of stakers < minimum stakers`: all remaining stakers become validators, which should not occur in a public network after stabilization stage for the sake of network security.

 Validators are selected to act as proposers in a round-robin manner and the order is _shuffled_ at every epoch.